It’s easy to feel “less than” when you see all of these “Perfect” parents on instagram and other social media channels.

 There’s also Pinterest.
 Don’t get me started on the envy, comparison, and jealousy that those seemingly harmless little pins cause.

-If we don’t obtain nice outside family photographs or have a dirty pantry, we suddenly feel like setbacks.
+If we don’t get perfect outside family photographs or have an organized pantry, we suddenly feel like a failure…

 Why do we place so much pressure on ourselves to live in a box?
 Why do we feel obligated to conform to society’s standards?
 Why do we want our kids to look like their friends?